-You cannot continue to claim stock disposal following on from a legacy scheme, if the farm business is currently stocked below the agreed baseline figure.
+You cannot continue to claim stock disposal following on from a legacy scheme, if the farm business is currently stocked significantly below the agreed reduced flock size.

 If you wish to reduce sheep numbers further, you must explain the benefit of this action.
 In this case the stock reduction figure would be deducted from the previous reduced flock size to give a revised reduced flock size.